peteroupc/peteroupc.github.io/colorgen.md

 The following techniques generate new colors that are related to existing colors.

 - **Color harmonies**[^28] result by generating several colors that differ in hue (hue angle).
-For each color harmony given below, the following numbers are added to a hue angle[^11] to generate the hues for the colors that make up that harmony:
+For each color harmony given later, the following numbers are added to a hue angle[^11] to generate the hues for the colors that make up that harmony:
     - **Analogous**: 0, Y, -Y, where Y is 2&pi;/3 or less.
 In general, _analogous colors_ are two, four, or a higher even number of colors spaced at equal hue intervals from a central color.
     - **Complementary**: 0, &pi;.
 This is the base hue with its opposite hue.
     - **Split complementary**: 0, &pi; - Y, &pi; + Y, where Y is greater than 0 and &pi;/2 or less.
 The base hue and two hues close to the opposite hue.